-4 Best Papers for Making Art Prints at Home Today - Architecture Lab
+4 Best Paper For Art Prints At Home Today [Reviewed]

 Best Art Paper for Art Prints

-This Hahnemuhle pack contains 25 sheets of printing papers.
+This Hahnemuhle pack contains 25 sheets of printing paper.
 All the sheets are 100% rag and acid-free.

-These particular ones are 8.5” x 11” in size and made ideal for producing vibrant photo prints.
+These particular ones are 8.5” x 11” in size and are made ideal for producing vibrant photo prints.
 They receive both inkjet and pigment dye processes.

 - Smooth bright white 100% rag based paper